marchy/Observable-Swift/README.md

 ## Installation

-You can use either [CocoaPods](https://cocoapods.org/) or [Carthage](https://github.com/Carthage/Carthage) to install Observable-Swift.
+You can use either [CocoaPods](https://cocoapods.org/) or [Carthage](https://github.com/Carthage/Carthage) to install Observables-Swift.

-Otherwise, the easiest option to use Observable-Swift in your project is to clone this repo and add Observable-Swift.xcodeproj to your project/workspace and then add Observable.framework to frameworks for your target.
+Otherwise, the easiest option to use Observables-Swift in your project is to clone this repo and add Observables-Swift.xcodeproj to your project/workspace and then add Observable.framework to frameworks for your target.

 After that you just `import Observable`.